-Similar procedure was repeated using commercial fumed silica as silica source.
+The same procedure was repeated for commercial fumed silica as silica source.

-Gravimetric Analysis of Unreacted Silica In Gel Reaction Liquor
+Gravimetric Analysis of Unreacted Silica in Gel Reaction Liquor

 Reaction liquor is the solution of the reaction mixture collected after separation from the solid part by centrifugation.
 The liquor still contained a certain amount of dissolved silica which was not converted to zeolite crystal.
 As such, analysis of unreacted silica was carried out in order to evaluate the actual silica being used in the formation of zeolite crystal.
 The liquor was collected after centrifugation by separating the solid zeolite phase.
-A concentrated H2SO4 solution (60%) was prepared for the analysis and slowly dropped into the liquor with continuous stirring until the pH of the reaction mixture reached neutral or slightly acidic.
+Concentrated H2SO4 solution (60%) was prepared for the analysis and slowly dropped into the liquor with continuous stirring until the pH of the reaction mixture reached neutral or slightly acidic (pH 6-7).
 At this stage, a viscous white layered product was formed.
 The white precipitate then was filtered and washed several times with distilled water and dried at 100°C for 24 hours.
 The resulted white powder was weighed and recorded as the unreacted silica in the formation of nanosodalite crystal [13].

 Characterization

-Chracterization of sodalite formed was carried out by X-Ray Diffractometer using Model Bruker D8 with radiation sources Cu Kα that has λ=1.542 Å at 40 kV and current of 10 mA.
+Chracterization of sodalite formed was carried out by X-Ray Diffractometer (Model Bruker D8) with radiation sources Cu Kα that has λ=1.542 Å at 40 kV and current of 10 mA.
 The diffractogram were scanned in the degree of 2θ at the range of 5 - 60⁰ with the step size of 0.05⁰.
-The crystallite size of the zeolite was calculated theoritically using Debye-Scherrer equation (Eq: 1) at angle 2θ, around 14.05° and 24.53° which are the major difraction peaks of sodalite crystal [10].
+The crystallite size of the zeolite was calculated theoritically using Debye-Scherrer equation (Eq: 1) at angle 2θ, around 14.05° and 24.53° which are the major difraction peaks of sodalite crystals [10].